Guide

 If you were directly importing from one of these element packages, consider

-importing from either @carbon/styles
+importing from either @carbon/styles or @carbon/react instead.
+Both of these

 packages provide entrypoints for elements packages on top of the styles for